Adwaith-Rajesh/object-bucket/README.md

 ___
 ## Description
-Object Bucket is a python package that allows you to store python packages permanently in a more user friendly way.
+Object Bucket is a python package that allows you to store python objects permanently in a more user friendly way.

 ___
 ## Installation

-The object-bucket package can be installed by using pip
+The object-bucket package can be installed by using pip.
 ```bash
 pip install object-bucket
 ```